stirone/RepData_PeerAssessment1/PA1_template.md

 # find indices with missing values for steps
 row_with_missing_steps <- which(is.na(b[, "steps"]))

-# fill those in with the avarage value
+# fill those in with the average value
 b[row_with_missing_steps, "steps"] <- avg_steps[row_with_missing_steps]

 # get total number of steps per day from the new set